 mohaned sousi (UNESCO-IHE/UT)

-Supervisors: Maria Kennedy (UNESCO-IHE), Sergio Salinas (UNESCO-IHE), Gang Liu (TU Delft), Walter van der Meer (UT), Antoine Kemperman (UT)
+Supervisors: Maria Kennedy (UNESCO-IHE), Sergio Salinas (UNESCO-IHE), Gang Liu (Key Laboratory of Drinking Water Science and Technology), Walter van der Meer (UT), Antoine Kemperman (UT)

 Biological stability of drinking water is a vital topic due to its relevance to the public health where drinking water is considered biologically stable when bacterial regrowth, thus pathogenic bacteria e.g., Legionella, in the distribution networks is limited.